keirgrovess/KG-RM/README.md

 * No wedding presents

 ## Dress code
-Wear what you want - except stilettos, we have wooden floors.
+Wear what you want - except stilettos, we have wooden floors

 ## Addresses
 * The pub: Didsbury, 852 Wilmslow Rd, M20 2SG https://g.page/TheDidsbury?share